pkgw/website-netlify-experiment/content/2017/software-in-your-cv.md

 - It feels “obvious” that the natural way to measure publications is in units of journal articles.
 Articles count, blog posts don’t.
-But this is just a convention, and not necessarily a well-motivated one: journal article are nice, convenient quanta to work with, but of course it’s possible to communicate research in other ways.
+But this is just a convention, and not necessarily a well-motivated one: journal articles are nice, convenient quanta to work with, but of course it’s possible to communicate research in other ways.
 For instance, [Eric Mamajek](http://www.pas.rochester.edu/~emamajek/) posts all sorts